mautic/developer-documentation-new/docs/rest_api/categories.rst

    $asset = $assetApi->create($data);

-The Category must exist in the Mautic instance and the entity must support Categories,
+The Category must exist in the Mautic instance, and the entity must support Categories.